Yazidis: Identity

-However, this phrase doesn't come up in the official qewls (religious hymns), rather, in those qewls where the terms Şerfedîn and Êzîd (Êzî) are mentioned together, the term "Atqat" comes up next to Ezid instead of "Millet".
+However, this phrase does not come up in the official qewls (religious hymns), rather, in those qewls where the terms Şerfedîn and Êzîd (Êzî) are mentioned together, the term "Atqat" comes up next to Ezid instead of "Millet".

 Şerfedîn is the name of a son of Sheikh Hasan, who lead the Yezidis in the 13th century and under whose rule the final canonization of the Yezidi religion took place.
 As a result, Şerfedîn is considered the personification of the Yezidi religion as implied in the aforementioned qewls.
 Likewise with Sultan Ezid, the name of God's manifestation, who personifies atqat (belief).
 However, some Yezidis who believe themselves to be a distinct ethnicity, consider "Şerfedîn" to be the name of the religion, meanwhile using "Êzidî" as the ethnonym.

 Additionally, the term "Millet" has only recently begun to be understood in a nationalistic sense due to the growing popularity of nationalist ideologies, as a result, the phrase itself has started to be perceived as an ethnic and national declaration.
-The term "millet" would've originally been equivalent to "religion" and "religious community" rather than ethnicity.
-Thus, the original meaning of the phrase "Miletê min Ezid" would've been "I belong to the religious group of Ezid".
+The term "millet" would have originally been equivalent to "religion" and "religious community" rather than ethnicity.
+Thus, the original meaning of the phrase "Miletê min Ezid" would have been "I belong to the religious group of Ezid".

 Yazidis are regarded as ethnic Kurds in Georgia and Germany.
 The Soviet Union registered the Yazidis and the Kurds as two different ethnic groups for the 1926 census, but bulked the two together as one ethnicity in the censuses from 1931 to 1989.
 Sharaf Khan Bidlisi's Sheref-nameh of 1597, which cites seven of the Kurdish tribes as being at least partly Yazidi, and Kurdish tribal confederations as containing substantial Yazidi sections.